-However, as at 31 December 2022 the Group was unable to maintain interest bearing debt to EBITDA plus extraordinary item and non-cash items ratio and debt to equity ratio, as specified in the Credit Facility Agreement, resulting in the long-term becoming payable on demand.
+As at 31 December 2023 and 2022, the Group was unable to maintain interest bearing debt to EBITDA plus extraordinary item and non-cash items ratio and debt to equity ratio, as specified in the Credit Facility Agreement, Moreover, as at 31 December 2023, the Company was unable to repay long-term loans amounting to Baht 370 million including interest when they were due, resulting in the long-term loans becoming payable on demand.
 The Group therefore classified total balance of loan as current portion due within one year.
 The classification of such liabilities to current liabilities is in accordance with Thai Financial Reportion Standards.